nashwaan/xml-js/README.md

 ```
 npm install -g xml-js                      // install this library globally
-xml-js test.json --space 4                 // xml result will be printed on screen
+xml-js test.json --spaces 4                 // xml result will be printed on screen
-xml-js test.json --space 4 --out test.xml  // xml result will be saved to test.xml
+xml-js test.json --spaces 4 --out test.xml  // xml result will be saved to test.xml
-xml-js test.xml --space 4                  // json result will be printed on screen
+xml-js test.xml --spaces 4                  // json result will be printed on screen
-xml-js test.xml --space 4 --out test.json  // json result will be saved to test.json
+xml-js test.xml --spaces 4 --out test.json  // json result will be saved to test.json
 ```

 ## As Locally Accessible Command